Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What to Do if Your Senior Dog Won’t Eat

-• Switch to Wet Food – Alternatively, you can try switching from a dry kibble to a wet canned food.
-Make sure you choose a food suitable for seniors and that meets your dog’s dietary and nutritional requirements.
+• Switch to Wet Food – Alternatively, you can switch from a dry formula to a wet food.
+Make sure you choose a food suitable for seniors that meets your dog’s dietary and nutritional requirements.

 • Add a Topper – Toppers are not designed as complete meals and may not contain everything your dog needs to be healthy, but they can work well to moisten food and make it more appealing and palatable.
-When calculating protein and calories, however, don’t forget to include the topper in your calculations, or you may overfeed your pup.
+When calculating protein and calories, however, don’t forget to include the topper, or you may overfeed your pup.

-• Consult Your Vet – There may be some underlying medical condition that means your dog won’t or can’t eat its meals.
-If you have tried the techniques above and your dog still won’t eat, take them to the vet to get them checked out and to make sure there is nothing seriously wrong.
+• Consult Your Vet – If you have tried the techniques above and your dog still won’t eat, take them to the vet to get them checked out and to make sure there is nothing seriously wrong.

 divider-dog